 These early Dodge Cummins quickly became the favorites for the heavy-duty towing crowd, including big multiple-car carrying trailers and such.
 Within a year or two of their arrival, I used to see them in commercial work plying I-5, not unlike smaller versions of the really big Cummins-powered trucks.

 I called this a ’91, but it could just as well be a ’92 or ’93, as I can’t tell the difference.
-It has the bolder grill that was undoubtedly meant to help buyers prepare for what was to come in 1994.
+It has the bolder grille that was undoubtedly meant to help buyers prepare for what was to come in 1994.

 This is of course a regular cab version.
 And for the most part, it evokes the early 70s more than the early 90s.
 A Club cab was also available; Dodge had pioneered the extended cab back in 1974.
 Ironically, a double cab was not available; Dodge killed that just a few years earlier, before the Cummins came along as well as the big boom in double cabs.
 And Dodge had also pioneered that, as a regular production version.